Controversies surrounding the Society of Saint Pius X: SSPX and Scouting

 A number of groups whose following overlaps with that of the SSPX, such as the Scouts d'Europe, have been accused of extremist leanings.
-In 1998, the Association Française de Scouts et Guides Catholiques faced international scrutiny following an accident at Perros-Guirec that claimed the lives of four marine Scouts and of a sailor who died in an attempt to save them.
+In 1998, the Association Française de Scouts et Guides Catholiques faced international scrutiny following an accident at Perros-Guirec that claimed the lives of four marine Scouts and a sailor who died in an attempt to save them.
 A media frenzy followed, and it was alleged that Fr.
 Cottard, the SSPX priest responsible for the children, had subjected them to a harsh disciplinary regimen, forcing them to spend the night before their deaths sleeping on a pebbled beach.
 Fr.
-Cottard had also failed to call the emergency services for almost 8 hours, and did not take basic safety precautions such as properly checking the weather forecast.
+Cottard had also failed to call emergency services for almost 8 hours, and did not take basic safety precautions such as properly checking the weather forecast.

 Erich Priebke

 When former SS Captain Erich Priebke died in October 2013, the Diocese of Rome forbade a Requiem Mass for him.
-The reasons cited were Priebke's involvement in murdering 335 Italians in the 1944 Ardeatine Massacre and his subsequent lack of remorse.
-SSPX offered to hold a funeral and issued a statement on their website saying, "A Christian who was baptized and received the sacraments of confession and the Eucharist, no matter what his faults and sins were, to the extent that he dies reconciled with God and the church, has a right to the celebration of the holy Mass and a funeral."
-Nevertheless, the ceremony was not held due to 500 protesters outside the SSPX headquarters in Albano.
-The lawyer, Paolo Giachini, told reporters outside the SSPX headquarters that the funeral Mass had not taken place, but that he had fulfilled his obligation to arrange a funeral.
-"Now it's up to the authorities to decide what to do with the body," since he was unable to find a city where Priebke could be buried.
+The reasons cited were Priebke's involvement in murdering 335 Italians in the 1944 Ardeatine Massacre, and his subsequent lack of remorse.
+SSPX offered to hold a funeral and issued a statement on their website saying, “A Christian who was baptized and received the sacraments of confession and the Eucharist, no matter what his faults and sins were, to the extent that he dies reconciled with God and the church, has a right to the celebration of the holy Mass and a funeral.”
+Nevertheless, the ceremony was not held due to 500 protesters outside SSPX headquarters in Albano.
+The lawyer, Paolo Giachini, told reporters outside the building that the funeral Mass had not taken place, but that he had fulfilled his obligation to arrange a funeral.
+“Now it's up to the authorities to decide what to do with the body,” since he was unable to find a city where Priebke could be buried.